Connecticut woman who killed her 2 children gets 120 years

 NEW HAVEN, Conn.
-(AP) — A Connecticut woman convicted of killing her two children saying it was God’s plan has been sentenced to 120 years in prison without the possibility of parole.
+(AP) — A Connecticut woman convicted of killing her two children saying it was God’s plan was sentenced to 120 years in prison without the possibility of parole.

-LeRoya Moore was sentenced Thursday, following her conviction in March of two counts of murder for killing her 6-year-old daughter, Aleisha, and her 7-year-old son, Daaron, at the family’s home in East Haven in 2015.
+LeRoya Moore, 39, was sentenced Thursday, following her conviction in March of two counts of murder for killing her 6-year-old daughter, Aleisha, and her 7-year-old son, Daaron, at the family’s home in East Haven in 2015.
+For each count of murder, she received 60 years.

+“It’s a no win today, the sentence reflects the seriousness of the crimes but the children are still gone,” New Haven State’s Attorney Patrick Griffin said.

-Her attorneys used an insanity defense, saying she was in a psychotic state at the time.
+Moore’s attorneys tried to use an insanity defense, saying she was in a psychotic state at the time but the three-judge panel rejected the defense in March.

 A Yale psychiatry professor testified at trial that Moore suffered from schizoaffective disorder during the killings and still suffered from it.